Can a middle ground be found for immigration reform?

 According to the Governor, everyone with an interest in the immigration issue needs to be at the table to express their points of view.
 He noted, “If we do that, then I think the process will lead us to a conclusion – and hopefully a consensus conclusion.”

-As a result, due in part to the backing of the Utah Chamber of Commerce and the Utah Attorney General, discussions have shifted to a more-inclusive approach, and ideas like a guest worker program.
+As a result, due in part to the backing of the Utah Chamber of Commerce and the Utah Attorney General, discussions shifted to a more-inclusive approach, and ideas like a guest worker program.

 One Utah legislator, State Senator Luz Robles, calls the proposal an integration program aimed at helping undocumented immigrants if they pay a fine and agree to learn English.